hazelduan/webapp/README.md

     ```

 4. Start Flask app
+Now simply use one shell script.
     ```console
+    sh run.sh
+    ```
+    if Ubuntu, use
+    ```console
+    ./run.sh
+    ```
+    The other way is to run each flask instance separately
+    ```
+    ```console
     FLASK_APP=run.py
     ```
     ```console
     DB_HOST=localhost:hostnumber flask --debug run --port <portnumber>
     ```
-    Frontend port number is 5000, backend is 5001.
-DB by default is 3306.
+    Frontend port number is 5000, backend is 5001, DB is 3306, autoscaler is 5020, memcache 5001-5008 and manager app is 8001.